 With over 400 waterfalls in Massachusetts, making plans to see some of them can feel daunting as you sort and sift through all the innumerable options.
-Look no further than this ultimate guide to waterfalls in the Berkshires of Massachusetts!
+Look no further.
+Here is your guide to waterfalls in the Berkshires!
 We’ve focused our list on waterfalls that are within 30-40 minutes of the Devonfield Inn here in beautiful Lee, MA.
 You are certain to find something you love and capture beautiful photos along the way.

 Last but not least, this epic waterfall is the crowning jewel of the Berkshires and one visit will have you hooked.
-Hike about 2 miles round trip to see Massachusett’s tallest and most famous waterfall, measuring in at about 80 feet in height.
+Hike about 2 miles round trip to see Massachusetts’ tallest and most famous waterfall, measuring in at about 80 feet in height.

 Most of these hikes are fairly easy and will give you big payoffs in beauty and wonder.
 As with all activities during the uncertainty of Covid-19, make sure to check that the trail will be open when you want to go and that you are observing the appropriate precautions advised by the agency that manages the trails and waterfalls.
 We can’t wait to see you at Devonfield Inn where we can pamper you before and after your waterfall and hiking adventures.
 Book a stay today to come to see us during peak waterfall season!
 Better yet, reserve one of our picnic lunches so you can enjoy a gourmet meal out on the trail.